plnk_

 It exposes Planka as a disciplined CLI and SDK — tight grammar, typed exit codes, structured output, strict hierarchy, machine-readable help.
 Give an agent a rigid surface, and it stays on the rails.

-plnk-tui started as an experiment — a live terminal explorer for the same hierarchy, sharing plnk's config and auth.
+plnk-tui started as an experiment — a live terminal explorer for the same hierarchy, with its own human-oriented login flow distinct from plnk's automation/API-token config.
 It's fit into my terminal-driven workflow better than I expected, so I'll keep expanding it.